Esri/serlio/README.md

 ### Usage Instructions
 #### Add rule files
 1. Create and select a polygon mesh.
 1. Go to the `Serlio` menu and select "Attach CityEngine Rule Package".
+1. Select a `.rpk` rule file from the examples or [export your own rule file from CityEngine](https://doc.arcgis.com/en/cityengine/latest/help/help-rule-package.htm).
-This will apply the selected rule to each face in the mesh.
+1. The selected rule will be applied to each face in the mesh.

 #### Remove rule files
 1. Select the generated model(s).
 1. Go to the `Serlio` menu and select "Remove CityEngine Rule Package".
+1. Only the initial shape mesh with default materials remains.

 #### Creating materials
 Currently we only support one material type per mesh (see [known limitations](#known-limitations)).